MohamedEmirHajji/GildedRose-Refactoring-Kata/README.md

 # Gilded Rose

-This is the Gilded Rose kata in TypeScript.
+The purpose of this repository is to experiment with AI-assisted coding to refactor the classic Gilded Rose Kata in TypeScript.
+Instead of aimless “vibe coding,” the process follows a more controlled and structured approach, leveraging AI to achieve the best possible refactoring results while maintaining code quality and functionality.

 ## Getting started